dmsul/site-source/content/pages/tutorial_workflow_3bestpractice.rst

     vector_B = np.zeros(565, 1)
     vector_C = np.zeros(3109, 1)

-But the best way is Don't Repeat Yourself, define these numbers in exactly one place (especially if they're used in multiple places like here) and let the code be self explanatory.
+But the best way is Don't Repeat Yourself: Define these numbers in exactly one place--especially if they're used in multiple places like here--and let the code be self explanatory.

 .. code-block:: python3